There is more to experience, see, hear, taste, touch, smell, feel, and learn than can be done in one lifetime.

 One blood.
 Red blood.

 I invite you to experience the expansiveness of being human.
 See what your global neighbors are up to.
-Learn their cultures, their customs, their stories.
+Learn their cultures, customs, and stories.
 What’s life like through their eyes?
 What are their hopes and dreams?

-Could be quite similar to your own.
-Could be you’ve got more similarities than differences.
-Could be you’re more alike than you thought.
+It could be that you’ve got more similarities than differences.
+You could be more alike than you thought.

-Stripped away from the propaganda and the agendas of hatred and division, our neighbors, both domestic and international, can be seen in a clearer light.
+Stripped away from the propaganda and the agendas of hatred and division, our domestic and international neighbors can be seen in a clearer light.
 I see a world without war.
 I see a world with real and lasting peace.

 You are a vital part of that world.
 Even if you listen to nothing else that I say, then listen to this:

-You are here for a great purpose.
+You are here for a great mission.
 You may not know what that is yet, but keep searching.
-When you are ready for your purpose, you will know what it is.
+When you are ready for your mission, you will know what it is.
 The purpose of all life is to love and be loved.
-Your specific purpose is however you specifically give and receive love.
-Express your love today and every day, and you will help bring about the peace that our world so desperately needs.
+Your mission is however you specifically give and receive love.
+Express your love daily, and you will help bring about the peace our world desperately needs.
 Thank you for your contribution.
 You are dearly loved and appreciated.

 And whatever you do, travel.